 - If you are receiving maternity care through a hospital maternity clinic, find out if they also offer prenatal classes.

 Breastfeeding is the best source of nutrition and health protection for a baby.
 Prenatal breastfeeding classes offer expectant parents an opportunity to learn about breastfeeding basics and techniques.
 These classes are designed for first-time parents and parents who had difficulties breastfeeding in the past.
 They are taught by trained public health nurses.

-Classes are offered on various days and evenings.
-To book your free two hour class, call your local public health unit.
+Classes are offered on various days and evenings, visit our Events Calendar for the full listing and book your free two hour class.

 Pregnancy Support Groups